kyverno/website/content/en/docs/Troubleshooting/_index.md

 After gathering this information, [create an issue](https://github.com/kyverno/kyverno/issues/new/choose) in the Kyverno GitHub repository and reference it.

+## Kyverno is slow to respond

+**Symptom**: Kyverno's operation seems slow in either mutating resources or validating them, causing additional time to create resources in the Kubernetes cluster.

+**Solution**: Check the Kyverno logs for messages about throttling.
+If many are found, this indicates Kyverno is making too many API calls in too rapid a succession which the Kubernetes API server will throttle.
+Increase the values, or set the [flags](/docs/installation/#container-flags), `--clientRateLimitQPS` and `--clientRateLimitBurst`.
+Try values `100` for each and increase as needed.

 ## Policies are partially applied

 **Symptom**: Kyverno is working for some policies but not others.
 How can I see what's going on?